Cost of living in Rome: An expat overview (2025)

 Here’s an overview of what you should be expecting to spend while living in Rome!

-While Rome is the capital city of Italy, it's notably cheaper than European cities like Amsterdam, Paris and Berlin.
+While Rome is the capital city of Italy, it's notably cheaper than some European cities like Amsterdam, Paris and Berlin.
 It's even cheaper than Milan!
-To live comfortably in Rome you need an income of at least €1,900 a month to live in Rome.
-To live comfortably, you'll have to earn more than € 2,500 a month in Rome.
-As a student in Rome, your cost of living is lower, with a minimum of € 1,500.
+To live comfortably in Rome you need an average salary of about €2,200 a month.
+To live comfortably, you'll have to earn more than €2,500 a month in Rome.
+As a student in Rome, your cost of living is lower, at around €1,200 per month if you're renting a shared accommodation.

 Cost of living overview for one person in Rome